 It is recognized that some costs may be incurred as part of proposal development before a proposed project can be submitted for approval.
-For development projects, the costs of site investigation and selection, site planning, feasibility studies, preliminary design, environmental review, preparation of cost estimates, construction drawings and specifications, and similar items necessary for project preparation are eligible for reimbursement, if they were incurred within nine months prior to project approval and if they were included in your budget table and budget narrative.
+For development projects, the costs of site investigation and selection, site planning, feasibility studies, preliminary design, environmental review, preparation of cost estimates, construction drawings and specifications, and similar items necessary for project preparation are eligible for reimbursement, if they were incurred within eighteen months prior to project approval and if they were included in your budget table and budget narrative.
 Similar costs may be allowable for acquisition proposals except those relating to appraisals, surveys, and other incidental costs to the purchaser that are precluded by the LWCF Act.
-If submitting a reimbursement request for pre-award planning costs, make sure that all invoices, receipts, etc., are dated within the nine-month period prior to the start date identified on the project agreement.
+Only pre-award costs listed in the federal award and the Financial Assistance Agreement are eligible for reimbursement.
+If submitting a reimbursement request for pre-award planning costs, make sure that all invoices, receipts, etc., are dated within the eighteen-month period prior to the start date identified on the project agreement.
+Pre-award costs must be included on the first reimbursement and that reimbursement must be completed within the first federal fiscal year of the award.
 Indicate in the "Comments" section of the Reimbursement Statement that these are pre-award planning costs.
-Consult with GMS staff prior to submitting to ensure eligibility of costs.
+Consult with GMS prior to submitting to ensure eligibility of costs.